-This story began with me having fun with a ‘fake-news’ Facebook post, a sort of Orson Wells, War of the Worlds ‘live’ on radio thing.
+This story began with me having fun with a ‘fake-news’ Facebook post, a sort of Orson Welles, War of the Worlds ‘live’ on radio thing.

 There was another strand to it as well.
 ‘Call yourself an eco-warrior?
 How hard would you fight?
 What would you risk losing?’

 It got quite a good reaction on social media so I expanded a few hundred words to a few thousand and here we are.

 And I ask you, would you push the button?